 Back pain, tenseness and soreness is a frequent issue for many women, particularly if you spend a lot of your day sitting around home.
 Fortunately, if you are hurting because of your back, there are various back exercises for women to alleviate the pain and stop it from occurring in the future.
 The best thing about these type of back exercises is that they’re easy enough to do at home!

-1. Superman Back Exercise
+Exercise #1: Superman Back Exercise

 While the name of this exercise has the word “man” in it, it certainly doesn’t mean that women can’t rock this workout!
-This exercise is sort of the reverse of the plank.
+This back exercise is sort of the reverse of the plank.
 To do the superman, simply lie on your stomach and lift your legs and arms up and straight behind and ahead of you… just like you’re superman flying through the air!
 It’s rather easy for women to do this back exercise at home.

 The superman exercise strengthens your lower back muscles the most but also your upper back.
 The longer you hold this pose, the stronger your back muscles will grow.
 Start with 30 seconds and work on holding the pose for longer and longer.

+Crunches are great back exercises for women to do at home.
 It is a common misconception that crunches are only good for strengthening your abs.
 In actuality, crunches workout both your abs and back muscles.
 Because crunches target your entire core area, it is one of the best exercises out there.
 For those with back pain, avoid full sit ups as the movements can be too much for your back and do crunches instead.

 To do a crunch, lie on your back with your knees bent and feet flat on the floor.
 Put your hands beside your head and flex your ab muscles to lift your upper back off the floor.
 Then, release on the floor and repeat.
 A good tip for this exercise is not to move your arms too much, focus on your abs to lift you.
 Again, this back exercise is easy enough for women to do at home.

-3. Knee to Chest Exercise
+Exercise #3: Knee to Chest Exercise

-When you do this exercise, you may feel like not much is happening but your muscles are quietly working!
+When you do this back exercise, you may feel like not much is happening but your muscles are quietly working!
 Sometimes the exercises that work the little muscles that we don’t use all the time won’t provide that tough gym workout sensation, but fear not, your body is working hard.

 For this exercise, start on your back with your knees bent and feet on the floor with your arms to the side.
 Once you’re comfortable, bring one knee to your chest while keeping your other foot and back flat on the floor.
 Hold this pose for about 15 to 30 seconds and then repeat on the other side.